Are You Being Discriminated Against Due To Your Pregnancy? Call Us Today

 Can I Get Fired for a Pregnancy?

 Based on the Pregnancy Discrimination Act, an employer cannot fire you from your job simply due to your pregnancy.
 In addition, employers are not allowed to force you to take leave time, reject you for a job or promotion, or force you to accept lesser job assignments while pregnant.
 However, you should remember that if your employer deems your inability to do aspects of your job a threat to the safety of others, they do in these cases have the right to remove you from your job.
-Since an unscrupulous employer may try to suggest you now pose a safety risk in your job due to being pregnant, it may be best if you speak to an experienced pregnancy discrimination attorney in the workplace.
+Since an unscrupulous employer may try to suggest you now pose a safety risk in your job due to being pregnant, it may be best if you speak to an experienced workplace discrimination attorney for pregnancies.

 If You're Harassed, Tell Your Employer